Blog

 Infographic explaining the difference between a job requisition, a job description, and a job listing.
 Find the same information within the job requisition blog post.

-Tips for writing a great job requisition
+4 Tips for Creating a Strong job requisition

 There are a variety of ways to make your new employee request more likely to be authorized, even if most of the information is simple.
 Keep these ideas in mind as you complete your next job requisition.

-Honestly evaluate your team, your projects, and any gaps in skill or human labor.
+Thoroughly evaluate your team, your projects, and any gaps in skill or human labor.
 Ask hard questions about what changes would best improve your team.
 You need to know if you really do need more employees or if you just need more from your existing employees.
 These questions can help you determine your justification for a job requisition.

 • What goals or projects could we achieve with more employees?
 How could my team better support the company?